18 Scorpii

 18 Scorpii is a solitary star located at a distance of some 14.13 pc from the Sun at the northern edge of the Scorpius constellation.
 It has an apparent visual magnitude of 5.5, which is bright enough to be seen with the naked eye outside of urban areas.
-The star is drifting further away with a radial velocity of +11.6.
+The star is drifting farther away with a radial velocity of +11.6.

 18 Scorpii has some physical properties in common with the Sun, a G-type star.
 Cayrel de Strobel (1996) included it in her review of the stars most similar to the Sun, and Porto de Mello & da Silva (1997) identified it as a younger solar twin.
 Some scientists therefore believe the prospects for life in its vicinity are good.

 Characteristics

 18 scorpii is on the northern boundary of the constellation.
 Its high proper motion positions it in Ophiuchus before 1700.